-PURPOSE
+Vision

+To support the advancement of the science of EMS, bringing together a balance of academic and operational expertise, protection of privacy, and conducting research for the advancement of health care practice.

+Mission

-The purpose of the EMS Steering Research Steering Committee (hereinafter referred to as “the Steering Committee”) is to facilitate and co-ordinate access to Emergency Health Services (EHS) data, personnel, and resources, and the conduct of emergency medical services (EMS) research in Nova Scotia.
+The mission of the NS EMS Steering Research Steering Committee (hereinafter referred to as “the RSC”) is to facilitate and co-ordinate access to Emergency Health Services (EHS) data, personnel, and resources, and the conduct of emergency medical services (EMS) research in Nova Scotia.

 Objectives

+The NS EMS Research Steering Committee review serves two purposes;:

+1) Data Access: Research requiring access to NS EHS data, personnel, and/or resources including but not limited to ground and air ambulance, communications, and support, requires review by the Research Steering Committee (RSC) for access, a separate process from research ethics review;

+2) letter of collaboration for NSHA REB review/waiver: The letter of collaboration from RSC is provided to accompany correspondence with the NSHA REB to confirm that EHS/Dalhousie will support and undertake the study once it is approved or a waiver is granted by the NSHA REB.

 Specific objectives of the Steering Committee include:

 To serve as the first point of entry for EMS research proposals seeking access to EHS (DHW) data, resources, or personnel by bringing together representatives of key stakeholder organizations including: